abhishekdbihani/compaction_LIGGGHTS/README.md

 Note - If working with Windows, one option is to install the [ubuntu terminal](https://ubuntu.com/wsl) and then install LIGGGHTS as a library with pre-compiled codes.
 This is likely to reduce the possible issues compared to the other methods.

-*ii) MATLAB*
+*ii) MATLAB/OCTAVE*

-MATLAB is required for the post-processing the results and plotting graphs.
+MATLAB or OCTAVE is required for the post-processing the results and plotting graphs.

 ## Recommended